stared/gossipingcommons/README.md

 > A friend of mine solicited her student to act in an adult movie with pterodactyls.

 Well, if we trace the creative chain, the last version I know... well, I cannot tell previous versions.
-But I guarantee it was enriched in a gradual way by a lot of people.
+But I guarantee it was enriched gradually by a lot of people.

 ![Jesus na terra 2 - Um Sábado Qualquer](external/jesus_966_umsabadoqualquer.jpg)